srujanasawant/dynamic-ETLpipeline/README.md

-Alright, let me break this down like I'm explaining it to a friend over coffee.
-I'll make it super simple and build up your understanding step by step.

----

 ## 🎯 **THE CORE PROBLEM **

 Imagine you have a messy desk with papers, sticky notes, and receipts scattered everywhere.
 Some papers have tables, some have just text, some have dates and numbers mixed in.